dece/RustedIronRing/README.md

 Features
 --------

-- BHD5 / BDT: extraction on disk.
+- BHD5 / BDT: extraction from disk to disk.
-- DCX: decompression on disk.
+- DCX: decompression from disk to disk.
-- BND (v3): extraction on disk or in memory.
+- BND (v3): extraction from disk/memory to disk/memory.

 Repacking is not supported, maybe one day.
 It is not that useful when using [UDSFM][udsfm] and [Yabber][yabber], but if you really need it you can check out